TaitoUnited/full-stack-template/server/README.md

 ### Business logic

+Responsibilities:

+- Resolver: Maps GraphQL queries into service calls.
+- Router: Maps REST queries into service calls.
+- Service: Use case specific business logic.
+- DAO or Repository: Reusable data access logic.

-This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid monolithic ORM model.
+NOTE: This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid monolithic ORM model.
 However, do not misuse it by implementing bloated DAOs.
 Implement reusable DAO logic and keep use case specific logic in services, if it's possible.

 ### Modular implementation vs microservices